 The Bundled OMS

 However, out-of-the-box integrations/connectors and REST APIs have become standard issues, so the argument for rapid integration loses steam quickly.
-This solution is not as robust as a true OMS, and the functionality typically falls short of expectations.
+This solution is less robust than a true OMS, and the functionality typically exceeds expectations.

 The Enterprise Solution

 What happens when your fulfillment becomes more complex?
 It’s back to development to add additional functionality to solve additional complexity.
-With a configurable OMS, you can simply turn on that functionality when needed.
+You can simply turn on that functionality with a configurable OMS when needed.

 Benefits of Custom OMS